seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 It lies much in your holding up.
 Haste you speedily
 to Angelo: if for this night he entreat you to his
 bed, give him promise of satisfaction.
 I will
-presently to Saint Luke’s: there, at the moated
+presently to Saint Luke's: there, at the moated
 grange, resides this dejected Mariana.
 At that
 place call upon me; and dispatch with Angelo, that
 it may be quickly.